 Summarization

-The pipelines modules includes the Summarizer to summarize one or more documents with an LLM.
+The pipelines modules in OnPrem.LLM includes the Summarizer to summarize one or more documents with an LLM.
 This notebook shows a couple of examples.

-The Summarizer runs multiple intermediate prompts and inferences, so we will set verbose-False and mute_stream=True.
-We will also set temperature=0 for more consistency in outputs and use the default 7B model (i.e., Wizard-Vicuna-7B-Uncensored).
+The Summarizer.summarize method runs multiple intermediate prompts and inferences, so we will set verbose-False and mute_stream=True.
+We will also set temperature=0 for more consistency in outputs.
+Finally, we will use the Zephyr-7B-beta and use the appropriate prompt template obtained from here.
 You can experiment with different, newer models to improve results.

 from onprem import LLM